-After all, when we call tn_event_clear(&my_event_obj, flags), we might expect that flags argument actually specifies flags to clear.
+After all, when we call $tn_event_clear(\mbox{\em smy_event_obj}, \mbox{\em flags})$, we might expect that flags argument actually specifies flags to clear.
 But in fact, we must invert it, to make it work: \sim flags.
 This is really confusing.

 In TNeoKernel, there is no such event object.
 Instead, there is object events group.
-Attributes like ...SINGLE, ...MULTI, ...CLR are removed, since they make no sense for events group.
-I have plans to offer a way to connect events group to queue and probably other kernel objects as well, so that queue will set and clear particular flag in the events group automatically, depending on whether a queue is empty.
-By means of that, it is quite easy to wait for data from multiple queues with just a single call to tn_eventgrp_wait().
+Attributes like . . .
+SINGLE, MULTI, CLR are removed, since they make no sense for events group.

+TNeoKernel also offers a very useful feature: connecting an event group to other kernel objects.
+Read below.